PanibratovR3/Tic-Tac-Toe/README.md

 - Javascript.

 In this project I applied OOP patterns **_Factory_** (players) and **_Module_** (gaming board for program and UI) for full implementation of game.

+The Icon of game was taken from this [site](https://www.svgrepo.com/svg/281462/tic-tac-toe).